maptiler/manual/usage.rst

 `-resampling mode`
  Mode resampling, selects the value which appears most often of all the sampled points.
 (GDAL >= 1.10.0)

-Resampling overviews produced by MapTiler are using average method, by default.
+Resampling overviews produced by MapTiler are using the average method, by default.
 Another possible method is Nearest neighbor.

 `-overviews_resampling near`
  Nearest neighbor overviews resampling.
 Mostly used for elevation maps or similar.